 An IT contractor invoice is a document designed to provide IT (Information Technology) professionals with a straightforward means of charging for services they provide.
-IT contractors act as companies or freelancers, engaging in business-to-business contracts that assist both startups and established businesses with consulting and short-term projects.
+IT contractors act as companies instead of freelancers, engaging in business-to-business contracts assisting both startups and established businesses with consulting and short-term projects.

-IT contracting is a means of offering technical services on a contractual basis rather than working as a standard salaried employee.
-Companies often employ the services of contractors when a project reaches a point where work cannot continue due to unique problems that they may not be equipped to handle.
-Companies hire contractors that specialize in areas that need assistance in order to keep projects moving forward.
+IT contracting is a means of offering technical services on a contract basis in comparison to being a standard salaried employee.
+Companies often use the services of contractors when an in-progress project reaches a point where work cannot continue due to a unique problem or skills gab.
+Companies can hire a contractor that is specialized in whatever area needed in order to keep the project moving forward.
 Contractors can be hired for any length of time, with the average duration being six (6) months.

 Contracting for IT services is not for all.
-But for those that can handle a certain amount of risk and other drawbacks, the benefits can be worth it.
+For those that can handle a certain amount of risk and other drawbacks, the benefits can be well worth it.

-- Increased salary – Due to the convenience offered to companies, contractors normally charge higher rates.
-Additionally, because they do not have standard employee benefits, they often charge more to cover insurance, travel, and other business expenses.
+- Increased salary.
+Due to the convenience offered to companies, contractors can (and rightfully so) request hire rates.
+Additionally, because they do not have the benefits a standard employee would have, they charge more to cover insurance, travel, and other business expenses.

-- Variety – Contractors can find themselves working in entirely different industries from one contract to the next.
+- Immense variety.
+Contractors can work in completely different fields from one contract to the next.

-- Work isn’t guaranteed – If the contractor can’t line up jobs, they can find quickly themselves in financial trouble.
-To avoid this, many contractors build up a financial cushion for any lapses between work.
+- Work isn’t guaranteed.
+If the contractor can’t line up contract after contract, they can find quickly themselves in financial trouble.
+To avoid this, plan for the worst and build up a financial cushion for the time between jobs.

-- Time-off is unpaid – There is no PTO in contract work.
-Because of this, contractors need to factor in vacations, holidays, and periods of downtime into the rates they charge.
+- Time-off is unpaid.
+Contractors need to factor in vacations, holidays, and periods of down-time into the rates they charge.

 The salary of a contractor in IT depends on their 1) experience, 2) specialties, 3) location, and 4) hours worked.
 For those motivated to expand their skills, network at every given chance, and work long hours, the payoff can be great.